An innovative integration of map and app enables anglers to use historical catch locations to catch more and bigger fish in the future.

 If you’re new to C-MAP Genesis (formerly Insight Genesis), the first thing you might want to do is look to see if any of your favorite waterbodies have already been mapped and are available for download via Social Map.
 Continue reading “How to download a FREE C-MAP Genesis Social Map chart for fishing, cruising or sailing”

-At a glance, C-MAP Genesis subscribers can now more quickly identify dangerously shallow areas, more efficiently troll the most productive portions of the water column, and more easily find fish-holding high spots surrounded by deeper water.
+At a glance, C-MAP Genesis subscribers and Precision Contour HD card owners can now more quickly identify dangerously shallow areas, more efficiently troll the most productive portions of the water column, and more easily find fish-holding high spots and holes.

-All that and more is now possible thanks to a new feature that allows C-MAP Genesis subscribers to select and set custom color palettes to highlight multiple depth ranges on the Insight Genesis maps they use on their compatible sonar/GPS units.*
+All that and more is now possible thanks to a feature that allows the users of select C-MAP charts to select and set custom color palettes to highlight multiple depth ranges on the contour maps they use on their compatible sonar/GPS units.*

 It’s said that at any given time, 90% of the fish are in 10% of the lake — with this new feature, you’ll be able to easily highlight that fish-holding 10% on your map and catch more and bigger fish.